 1. Do you enjoy a good roller coaster ride?
-When you climb on a roller coaster, you are showing that you have faith in... something.
+When you climb on a roller coaster, you are showing that you have faith in...something.
 In what?

-- 3. We have to choose. - (a) This definition emphasizes the element of choosing.
-The dictionary definition does not. - (b) Ask your student(s) to share his or her answers. - (c) After your student(s) has answered (d), ask them to share the definitions and discuss them.
+3. (a) We have to choose.

+(b) This definition emphasizes the element of choosing.
+The dictionary definition does not.

+(c) Ask some of your students to share their answers.

+(d) After your students have answered (d), ask some of them to share their definitions and discuss them.

-Reflections: Read the assignment together.
+Reflections: Read the assignment together in class.

 Note: This is a popular idea today.
-It's important that your student(s) understands what is wrong with this kind of thinking.
+It's important that your students understand what is wrong with this kind of thinking.
 God has established reality and truth.
 Something does not become true because someone believes in it.
 Believing in the Tooth Fairy does not make her real.
 Disbelieving in God does not make Him unreal.

-To give an illustration of truth, read the following story about Abraham Lincoln to your student(s).
+To give an illustration of truth, read your students this story about Abraham Lincoln.